-NOTE: As stated earlier in this Guide, an Initial Notification of Applicability is required.
-Existing sources should have already submitted an Initial Notification.
+NOTE: As stated earlier in this Guide, an Initial Notification of Applicability is required and should have already submitted.
 The Initial Notification of Applicability is due within 120 days after the boiler becomes subject to 40 CFR 63 Subpart JJJJJJ [63.11225(a)(2)].